 startx

-A desktop environment is a more user friendly graphical environment and provides much more than a standard window manager.
-It is also worth noting that a desktop environment also includes a window manager.
-Good desktop environments include Cinnamon, GNOME, and KDE Plasma.
-These can require a lot of setup and uses more disk space and RAM.
+A desktop environment is a more user-friendly graphical environment which provides much more than a standard window manager [9].
+However, desktop environments also require more packages, RAM usage, and disk space.
+Some popular desktop environments include Cinnamon, GNOME, and KDE Plasma.
 These should be loaded by a display manager, like SDDM.
 A display manager is often loaded by a service or daemon.

 By this point, you should know what a terminal is, whether it be a TTY or a graphical terminal.
 Terminals are almost a necessity and help when you are in a pinch.
 You can launch most applications with a terminal.
 This is useful when you have no other way to launch an application.
 There are a wide variety of terminals and some integrate better with the system depending on if you went with a window manager or desktop environment.
-Check the Arch Wiki page Category:Terminal emulators for a comprehensive list on some terminals you can go for and some on the page are in BLFS.
+Check the Arch Wiki page Category:Terminal emulators for a comprehensive list of terminals.
+Some of the listed terminals are in BLFS.
 If you decided to go with a window manager, make sure to add a keybind for your chosen terminal.

 A launcher is what it sounds like: an application that launches